Food Laws and Regulations in Latin America

 All reading assignments will be available as downloads within the modules or via the provided URLs.
 The course syllabus is subject to change each semester but generally covers the following topics:

-This course is offered in the fall semester.
+This course is offered in the fall semester of odd-numbered years.

 Just click here to get started.
 Transcript submission is not required through the Lifelong Education program.